V-Sekai/manuals/decisions/20230519-add-vrm-omi-personality-gltf-extension.md

 ### 3. Extend the CLI configuration to allow injecting OMI_personality into VRM files

 - Modify the CLI configuration to accept OMI_personality data as input.
-- Implement functionality to inject OMI_personality data into VRM files using the new extension.
+- Implement functionality to add OMI_personality data into VRM files using the new extension.

 ### 4. Test the implementation with various VRM files and OMI_personality configurations